Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 - IN= dataset option

-21) Mention the difference between INPUT and INFILE ?
+21) What is the difference between INPUT and INFILE ?

-22) Mention the difference between INFORMAT and FORMAT ?
+22) State the difference between INFORMAT and FORMAT ?

 - INFORMAT: To indicate SAS that a number should be read in a particular format